reduxframework/docs/docs/guides/basics/install.md

 ```

 ### Repo Master Branch
-Go forth young Padawan.
+Go forth, young Padawan.
 Do not underestimate the potential bugs of the master branch. :)

 ```json
 {